fondberg/spotcast/README.md

 Release 2.8.0 now supports Spotify connect devices (thanks to @kleinc80).
 And no, Sonos would still require extra integration, send one to me and I'll integrate it.

-Release 2.9.0 now supports possibility to "Transfer Playback" even when there is nothing currently playing
+Release 2.9.0 transfer_playback removed!
+Now supports possibility to "Transfer Playback" even when there is nothing currently playing

 ***Required configuration change with release 2.9.0***